-British students enrolled at a UK university do not require visas or residence permits for internships related to their current course of study provided they have already completed a minimum of four semesters and provided that the hosting institution has obtained ‘agreement’ (Einvernehmen) from the Federal Employment Agency (Bundesagentur für Arbeit).
+British students enrolled at a UK university do not require visas or residence permits for internships related to their current course of study provided that the hosting institution has obtained ‘agreement’ (Einvernehmen) from the Federal Employment Agency (Bundesagentur für Arbeit).
 Any visa-free stay in Germany may not exceed 90 days within a 180-day period and, in addition, the internship may not total more than 90 days within one year.
 This privilege also applies to all other nationals who do not require visas for visits not exceeding 90 days within a 180-day period.

 All other nationalities require a visa prior to travelling to Germany.

-Study-related internships (Studienfachbezogenes Praktikum) exceeding 90 days within one year require the ‘agreement’ (Einvernehmen nach § 15 Nr.
+Study-related internships (Studienfachbezogenes Praktikum) require the ‘agreement’ (Einvernehmen nach § 15 Nr.
 6 BeschV) of the Federal Employment Agency (Bundesagentur für Arbeit).
-Please note that only students currently enrolled at a UK university and having completed a minimum of four semesters in their current course of study can obtain this agreement.
-The agreement needs to be applied for by the German hosting institution/ company (guidance for the host is available here – in German).
-Visa applications without written confirmation of ‘agreement’ cannot be accepted.
+The ‘agreement’ needs to be applied for by the German hosting institution/ company (guidance for the host is available here – in German).

 How to apply for your visa:

-1. Complete the online application form, print two copies of the form including the barcodes twice and sign both copies (application forms are required for each applicant separately; all children require separate forms).
+1. Complete the VIDEX online application form, print one copy of the form including the barcode page (page 7) and sign the form on pages 5 and 6.
+Separate application forms are required for each applicant; all children also require separate forms).

 Confirmation of agreement (Einvernehmen) by the Federal Employment Agency

-Letter from the Federal Employment Agency confirming agreement (Einvernehmen) with a named student undertaking an internship with a named company (original and one photocopy).
+Letter from the Federal Employment Agency confirming agreement (Einvernehmen) with a named student undertaking an internship with a named company (original required).

-Confirmation by UK university in 2 copies that student is currently enrolled indicating subject of course, dates of commencement and anticipated completion of course.
+Confirmation by UK university that student is currently enrolled indicating subject of course, dates of commencement and anticipated completion of course.

 In case you are not being paid the national minimum wage: